 This can be a frustrating rule for families seeking wrongful death compensation.
-To get answers about what punitive damages may be available in your case, you may want to consult with a wrongful death attorney in Birmingham.
+To get answers about what punitive damages may be available in your case, you may want to consult with our team.

-Who Can File a Wrongful Death Claim in Alabama?
+Who Can Sue for Wrongful Death in Alabama?

 In Alabama, only the personal representative, or executor, of the deceased person’s estate can file a lawsuit for wrongful death.
-Sometimes someone appoints an executor in their will.
-In the case that there is no executor outlined, someone appointed by an Alabama probate court will assign a personal representative.
+In some cases, someone appoints an executor in their will.
+If no executor is outlined, then someone appointed by an Alabama probate court will assign a personal representative.

 If you have been designated as the representative of your loved one’s estate, you have a great deal of work set out for you.
-An Alabama wrongful death lawyer can help you with the responsibilities that come along with your case.
+A Birmingham, AL, wrongful death lawyer can help with the responsibilities that come along with your case.

-How a Birmingham Wrongful Death Lawyer Can Fight for Your Family
+How a Birmingham Wrongful Death Lawyer Can Help Your Family

 When you hire a Birmingham wrongful death attorney to represent your family’s case, we will handle building a strong claim that is based on the evidence.
-While we work, your family can take time to grieve and regroup.
-We can answer your questions, discuss possible outcomes of your case, and keep you informed throughout the process
+We can answer your questions, discuss possible outcomes of your case, and keep you informed throughout the process.

 Our lawyers will gather evidence of wrongful death, with a focus on evidence that demonstrates the other party’s negligence.
 Proving negligence is essential to show that your loved one’s death was caused by someone else.